pilate/WorkingMan/README.md

 ## Configuration
 `secondsPerDay` = Number of seconds allowed per day, set to `0` to disable this limit.
 Default is `14400` seconds, or 4 hours.
 `secondsPerWeek` = Number of seconds allowed per week, set to `0` to disable this limit.
 Default is `0`.
-`warningThreshold1` = Once a player's timer has less than this many seconds, warnings are sent every 5 minutes.
+`warningThreshold1` = Once a player's timer has less than this many seconds left, warnings are sent every 5 minutes.
 Defaults to `1800`, or 30 minutes.
-`warningThreshold2` = Once a player's timer has less than this many seconds, warnings are sent every minute.
+`warningThreshold2` = Once a player's timer has less than this many seconds left, warnings are sent every minute.
 Defaults to `600`, or 10 minutes.
 `dayOfWeek` = Zero-based index of the day of the week that the weekly cycle begins on.
 Defaults to `4`, or Thursday.

 ## Player Commands